-On average, gasoline costs $2.25, according to CNN.
+On average, Trusted SourceUS gas prices end the year near a pandemic-era high - CNN This is normally the time of the year that gas prices fall to their low point.
+Not this year. www.cnn.com , according to CNN.
 A 5,000-watt gasoline generator burns roughly 0.75 gallons of fuel per hour.
 Therefore, running a gasoline-fueled generator for an hour costs roughly $1.7.
 And for 24 hours, it costs roughly $40.5.
 That’s lesser than what propane consumes, but it’s not as fuel-efficient as diesel generators.

 Diesel generators are by far the most fuel-efficient type of generator, even though their fuel is one of the most expensive.
 However, they burn less fuel per hour.